 What’s one of your favourite memories from the Foodie Forks?

 A few years back, we secretly told Danny Chaney from Blue Butcher that he had won the Chef of the Year award so that we could do a clandestine photo shoot before the awards.
 We had him holding one of his massive dry-aged hunks of beef on his shoulder and he had all these tribal tattoos running down his arm and was wearing this dead-hard “I’m serious about meat” look on his face.
 We had the magazine printed in time for the awards party and it was such a cool cover for the FF issue that year.

 Any restaurants that have won and then closed down?

 Unfortunately over the last year we’ve had to bid farewell to many of our former favourites.
 Beloved hidden gem winners like Three Blind Mice and The Woods shut their doors.
 We were shocked and saddened when Gough’s on Gough - our 2018 Best New Restaurant winner - closed in October 2019.
 But Hong Kong is the perfect place for reinvention, and you can still find the people behind many of these closed-down restaurants cropping up in new interpretations.
 Looking back, there are quite a few places that didn’t make it in HK’s competitive dining scene, but there are also so many that have toiled and thrived at getting it just right.

 Any predictions for this year?

-Even during what has been a tumultuous year, there have been so many great new restaurants that have opened that readers will have their work cut out for them deciding which to vote for – and these new ones are always at the forefront of everyone’s minds.
+Even during what has been a tumultuous year, there have been so many great new restaurants that have opened.
+Readers will have their work cut out for them deciding which to vote for – and these new ones are always at the forefront of everyone’s minds.
 But hopefully everyone will remember their old faves too because those are the ones that need it most, those without that buzz that comes with an opening.
 It often comes down to the last few days of voting – there’s always a huge rush of votes right before the votes close, and sometimes this tips the underdog right over the top.